 Our products are shipped from Denton, Texas.
 Order online and have local, small farm beef delivered to your door.
 We will ship on Mon/Tue/Wed only so that the product doesn’t risk sitting in a terminal over the weekend.
 Product is shipped frozen and will arrive cold and thawed or partially thawed.
 If you have special requirements, please send us a message, most likely we can accommodate you.

 All animals sold on this site have been raised on our personal farm, or have been raised by other ranchers around us who share the same feelings on animal welfare, feeding, and health.
 No animals sold will have been given hormone or implants as is common in the industry.
 We use antibiotics only when absolutely necessary, which is not often as we have a robust vaccination program, but animals do get hurt or catch pneumonia from time to time.
 We care for these animals like our own children, except on that last day.
-They have about 900 good days and one bad day.

 As cattle are natural creatures and not stamped out of a production line, there will be variations in the meat.
 Sizes are not uniform; they’ll be of different shapes and potentially different thicknesses.
 They may be different colors.
 Marbling will vary per animal and per cut.